Foraged food – For flavours and gourmet ingredients you can’t find in the shop.

 Agreat early season jam, and easily made, and if you have a fridge and dont intend it to hang around for long, it doesnt require pectin.

 Take the rhubarb and cover with brown sugar overnight to draw out the juices.

 Part cook the other half of alexanders, so they are ‘al dente’ and add to the reducing pot a couple of minutes before the end.
-This ensures that a) the first half of alexanders adds their fragrance to the jam, and b) the other half don’t break down and offer some texture to the finished product.
+This ensures that a) the first half of alexanders adds their fragrance to the jam, and b) the other half doesn’t break down and offer some texture to the finished product.

 Japanese knotweed and beetroot relish.

 I love this simple and sensational sauce.
-A plant I have so much respect for, as one of the herbal remedies for the heart, this hawthorn sauce surpassed all expectations when I first made it a few years ago.
+A plant I have so much respect for, as one of the herbal remedies for the heart, this hawthorn sauce (Crataegus sp) surpassed all expectations when I first made it a few years ago.
 I adapted a recipe from ‘Pam the Jam’, out of one of the River Cottage books my friend has.